himudigonda/Gboard-New-UI/README.md

 ## Notes
  > Monet is enabled only if you are on A12 DP2 or above with Kdrag0n's android 12 extension installed!
  >
+ > Flash this zip everytime you update your gboard!
+ >
+ > Make sure you are on default theme in 'styles and wallaper'
+ >
  > If A11 or below, only the Beauty UI, Google Branding will be enabled (*NO MONET*)

 ## Tested on